MarcWeber/ash2txt_org_fuse/README.md

 ============
 I started with Python.

-Then asked grok to translate to Go .. and after many attempts and some hinting it made it.
-However Go is missing all the python/filesystems/walking.py implementations

 Can you use both cause the .json file format is the same.
 If you run tools multiple times they might overwrite each other's json file and download files multiple times.